derekca/rnaseq/README.md

   c  Trimmomatic

 # I. GENERAL OVERVIEW

 ## *File List*

-- ***00_submit.sh*** — Generic script for running any batch job to a queue.
+- *00_submit.sh* — Generic script for running any batch job to a queue.
 Submits the `01` script to the Cluster Nodes for batch processing.
 This is the starting point for all scripts run on the cluster.
-- ***01_pipeline.sh*** — Runs script for project data.
+- *01_pipeline.sh* — Runs script for project data.
 All inputs out output directories are specified in this script. the inputs for all subscripts and it will carry over to the others.
-- ***02_bcl2fastq2.sh*** — Runs bcl2fastq on a sample.
+- *02_bcl2fastq2.sh* — Converts the (raw) bcl files to fastq, using bcl2fastq.
-- ***03_fastqc.sh*** — Checks quality of RAW or TRIMMED fastq files.
+- *03_fastqc.sh* — Checks quality of RAW or TRIMMED fastq files.
-- ***04_trimmomatic.sh*** — Runs Trimmomatic on files in the "raw" folder.
+- *04_trimmomatic.sh* — Trims the adapters off of the RAW fastq files, using Trimmomatic.
-- ***05_map_align.sh*** — Uses HISAT and StringTie to map/align reads that are found in a "trim" folder.
+- *05_map_align.sh* — Maps/aligns the trimmed reads with the reference genome.
+Uses HISAT and StringTie to map/align reads that are found in a "trim" folder.
-- ***06_sexing.sh*** — Reads bam files out of a 'bam' folder that should already exist.
-Finds the Y-linked Eif2s3y gene, which determines sex.
-Exports a spreadsheet.
+- *06_sexing.sh* — Uses a Y-chromosome gene (Eif2s3y) to confirm the sex of the samples.
+Reads bam files out of a 'bam' folder and exports the number of genes that appear into a spreadsheet.
-- ***AA_qsub_split.sh*** — Splits an input file into individual jobs for the 00 script.
+- *AA_qsub_split.sh* — Splits an input file into individual jobs for the 00 script.
 Not necessary in the pipe, but convenient when there are many jobs.
 Works by taking a two-column input file (input.sh) and splits it into individual (one-line) input files that will each be individually qsub'd.
 Alternatively, running the submission .sh without this will run the pipeline for each row of the input, one after another.
-- ***AL_logs.sh*** — This script is in charge of writing the logfile.
+- *AL_logs.sh* — This script is in charge of writing the logfile.
 The logfile is written in a modular way, with different logfile outputs being written based on which module is called.
 For example, calling "ini" writes the job initiation output at the start of the logfile.

 ## *Software Used*